inyokaproject/docker-setup/README.md

 ./build_docker_images.sh
 ```

- - Add the option `--production` to tag the images for production environments.
+ - To tag the images for production environments Add the option `--production`.
 By default, they will be tagged for staging.
+ - If you want to use an own theme, add `--theme`.

 Create docker secrets
 ---------------------